Keeady/web-accessibility/README.md

 # Web Accessibility is for everyone
-When talking about web accessibility, the first thing which comes to mind is visual impairement.
-Although that's mostly true, we all need the web to be accessible regardless of any impairment whether temporary or permanent or  wether we prefer to use keyboard over mouse
+When talking about web accessibility, the first thing which comes to mind is visual impairment.
+Although that's mostly true, we all need the web to be accessible regardless of any impairment whether temporary or permanent or  whether we prefer to use keyboard over mouse

 - Temporary impairment:
     - Fell and injured arm